-The HVAC market is our largest market served and it represented approximately 22% and 24% of our net sales in the fiscal years ended March 31, 2016 and 2015, respectively.
-We provide an extensive array of products for repair and maintenance of HVAC systems that includes our largest product family, condensate switches, as well as condensate pans, air diffusers, condensate pumps, refrigerant caps, line set covers and other mechanical products.
+The HVAC market is our largest market served and it represented approximately 27% and 24% of our net sales in the fiscal years ended March 31, 2017 and 2016, respectively.
+We provide an extensive array of products for repair and maintenance of HVAC systems that includes our largest product family, consisting of condensate switches, as well as condensate pans, air diffusers, condensate pumps, refrigerant caps, line set covers and other chemical and mechanical products.
 The industry is driven by new construction projects, as well as replacement and repair of existing HVAC systems.
 New HVAC systems are heavily influenced by macro trends in building construction.
-HVAC tends to be seasonal with the peak sales season beginning in March and continuing through August.
+The HVAC market tends to be seasonal with the peak sales season beginning in March and continuing through August.
 Construction and repair is typically performed by contractors, and we utilize our global distribution network to drive sales of our brands to such contractors.
-For the fiscal year ending March 31, 2017, we anticipate growth in the HVAC market to be stronger than the gross domestic product, but lower than recent historical growth due to the slowdown in the installation of new HVAC units in the U.S.
+For the fiscal year ending March 31, 2018, we anticipate growth in the HVAC market to be stronger than the gross domestic product, but lower than recent historical growth due to the installation of new HVAC units in the U.S. growing at a slower rate than prior years.